 A company is just like a theater company in the sense that every individual has a role to play and they all feed each other lines.
 What could be more natural than communicating effectively to save time and avoid misunderstandings, making sure everyone knows all the ins and outs of organizational issues as well as their tasks?
 Therefore, to optimize their time, IT managers must also possess a great team spirit and trust their employees enough to delegate tasks to them.
 The temptation to manage it all is great, as the tasks accumulate but are not alike.
 Thus, the best way to resist this temptation is to help the members of their team balance and distribute the forces more effectively.
 Thanks to ITSM software solutions that are available on the market, service providers and their IT departments are able to share tasks more easily and allow managers to delegate tasks while keeping an overall view of the pace at which they are carried out.

-Computer science in a business deals with important concepts such as security, improvement and simplification of procedures, new ICTs, etc. Keeping up to date with respect to all of these concepts or other concepts related to their projects is crucial for IT professionals, particularly since these notions tend to evolve very rapidly.
+Computer science in a business deals with important concepts such as security, improvement and simplification of procedures, new ICTs, etc. Keeping up to date with all of these concepts or other concepts related to their projects is crucial for IT professionals, particularly since these notions tend to evolve rapidly.
 Just like the philosopher who takes a contemporary look at a set of concepts that feed his thoughts, IT managers optimize the present moment through solid knowledge of the concepts they work with.
-By performing updates on a regular basis, they are able to get a clear idea of existing tools and available solutions, and therefore make informed decisions as part of their duties.
+By performing updates on a regular basis, they are able to get a clear idea of existing tools and available solutions and therefore make informed decisions as part of their duties.